carpentries-incubator/hermes_metadata_lesson/episodes/data.md

 ::: objectives
 - Differentiate between analogue data, digitised data, and born-digital data.
-- Understand how data is categorised, collected, and utilized within humanities research.
+- Understand how data is categorized, collected, and utilized within humanities research.
-- Explore the implications of data types for research methods and outcomes.
+- Explore the implications of different data types for different research methods and outcomes.
 :::

 ## Types of Data